Welcome to the Accounting and Economics Society!

 Since 2011, the Jr. Accounting Theory Conference (JATC) has been the leading conference for new developments in theory work in accounting, with an emphasis on the highest quality papers written by junior faculty and Ph.D students.
 The conference is open to all and gathers theory-minded researchers to present their work and obtain useful feedback in a friendly and constructive environment.
 Papers at all stages are welcome but we also give special focus to early-stage or in-progress research.
 The target audience of the conference is all faculty of rank assistant or associate as well as any advanced graduate student.
 The conference is a great venue for new working papers and papers presented at the conference have been published in prestigious journals across disciplines such as The Accounting Review, the Journal of Accounting and Economics, the Journal of Financial Reporting, the Journal of Law, Economics and Organization, the Review of Accounting Studies, Production and Operations Management, Contemporary Accounting Research, Marketing Science, and Management Science.

-The JATC takes place over August 9th and August 10th.
-For more details, a call for papers is available here.
-You can submit a paper, prior to 4/30/2018, using the submission box below.
-We offer spots on a first-come first-serve basis, so we kindly ask you to register as early as possible.
+The JATC takes place over August 9th (+ optional activities on August 10th).
 This year's conference is co-organized by H. Friedman (UCLA), M. Heinle (Wharton), Xiaojing Meng (NYU) and Gaoqing Zhang (Minnesota).

 Note that seats may be limited by room requirements, and we will process registrations on first-come first-serve basis.
 Please register to the event by following the link below: